willashley23/Flex-Project-2016/docs/README.md

 # Flex Project

-Project(i)M is a mobile multiplayer game built for iMessage using Swift.
+iPict is a mobile multiplayer game built for iMessage using Swift.
 The game will render a card in iMessage consisting of four images that can be described by one word.
 Each player in the conversation will have a set number of guesses and will submit their guesses within iMessage.

 ## MVP